-They first entered the more mainstream musical consciousness in 2001 through their collaboration for Bjork’s album Vespertine and they toured the world with the singer for next 2 years.
+They first entered the more mainstream musical consciousness in 2001 through their collaboration for Bjork’s album Vespertine, and they toured the world with the singer for the next 2 years.
 Today they manage to balance their academic careers with touring some of the most entertaining and unpredictable live shows in electronic music.

 We met with Drew and MC the morning after Unsound’s infamous karaoke night for what was a really entertaining chat.
 It was really great to have an insight into the procedures that tight together all their disparate artistic endeavours.
 Hoping you enjoy it as much as we did.